What the LORD requires of us is this:

 -

-We as a church commit a portion of our income every year to charitable giving; through suggestions from our congregation, the church council has donated over the last several years to the following charities and appeals:
+We as a church have committed a portion of our income every year to charitable giving; through suggestions from our congregation, plus in response to various appeals, the Parish of St James has given in recent years to the following charities and causes:

 -